-Students will be able to satisfy the new requirement in several different ways.
-First, they can enroll in any of the Law School’s 15 faculty-supervised clinical programs including the Criminal Clinic (est. 1969); the Tax Clinic (est. 1999); the Intellectual Property and Entrepreneurship Clinic (est. 2007), which is part of a state economic development initiative; an Asylum and Human Rights Clinic (est. 2002), that helps refugees from torture and persecution gain political asylum; and a Mediation Clinic (est. 1994), that helps resolve disputes between landlords and tenants as well as other matters.
+Students can satisfy the requirement in several different ways.
+First, they can enroll in any of the Law School’s 16 faculty-supervised clinical programs including the Criminal Clinic (est. 1969); the Tax Clinic (est. 1999); the Intellectual Property and Entrepreneurship Law Clinic (est. 2007), which is part of a state economic development initiative; an Asylum and Human Rights Clinic (est. 2002) that helps refugees from torture and persecution gain political asylum; and a Mediation Clinic (est. 1994) that helps resolve employment discrimination cases pending before the state Commission on Human Rights and Opportunities (CHRO).
+Clinical programs also include externship clinics in which students are placed with non-profit public interest organizations, state agencies, judges and justices, and legislators.

-A second way in which students will be able to satisfy the new requirement is through an individual externship.
-In order to qualify, such an externship must be certified as providing high-quality legal supervision, and the student must work at least 14 hours per week in the placement and participate in an accompanying seminar.
+A second way students can satisfy the new requirement is through an individual externship.
+In order to qualify, such an externship must be certified as providing high-quality legal supervision, and the student must work at least 12 hours per week in the placement and participate in an accompanying seminar.

 A third way to satisfy the requirement will be to enroll in a course that includes a substantial component in which students participate in teams or as a group in one or more live lawyering projects.